maxsaber/maxsaber.github.io/README.md

-# Hi, I'm Fred
+# Hi, I'm Max
-I’m a Research Scientist, and this is my Jekyll website.
+I’m a Systems Engineer and an Adjunct Professor of Healthcare Business, and this is my Jekyll website.

-Run with  `npm run start`